sarukuku/fi-tld-scraper/README.md

 - a good network connection

 ## How to use
 Run a full scrape.
 This means that the scraper will fech all data on all .fi domains owned by organizations and unions.
 At the time of writing this the amout is close to 370 000 unique domains.
-As a result you'll get single JSON file that weighs around 250 Mb.
+As a result you'll get single JSON file and a single CSV file that both weigh around 250 Mb.
+Running the full scrape takes about ~20 minutes.
 ```bash
 npm run start
 ```